Master's Degree Programme in Global Innovation Management

 a) Bachelor of Science degree or higher in Business Administration, Engineering, Biochemistry, Food Chemistry, Molecular Biotechnology or In Vitro Diagnostics.
 NB!
 Applicants with a Finnish Master of Science degree in Economics and Business Administration (kauppatieteiden maisteri) are not eligible.

-If an applicant is graduating after the application deadline, he/she may apply on the condition that the required application documents are submitted and arrive at the University of Turku by 10 August 2022 at 15:00 (local time in Finland).
+You are eligible to the Master’s Degree Programmes if you have or are going to graduate by 11 August 2025.
 If the required degree is not completed by the application deadline, applicants should enclose a statement from their home university stating the expected date of graduation.

 Only studies completed by the application deadline will be taken into account in the admission process.